Heat Pump Rebates for Your Home

 In addition to the requirements for all heat pump projects:

-- integrated controls must be installed in homes with oil or propane backup to qualify for rebates on supplemental (or partial-home) heat pumps.
+- integrated controls must be installed in homes with oil or propane backup to qualify for rebates on partial-home air-source or air-to-water heat pumps.
 Integrated controls are not required if the backup heating system is heat pumps, electric resistance or ETS.
+Integrated controls are not required for partial-home ground-source heat pumps.

 - integrated controls must be set at or below these maximum switchover temperatures: